 Don’t Forget to Update Your Equipment!

-It is not only your phone that you need to update regularly.
+It is not only your phone (or your tablet, iPod…) that you need to update regularly.
 Almost all the devices we buy now are connected and must therefore be updated regularly.

 This is even more true with Bluetooth devices such as speakers.